AVDambeck/yabec/core/rules/dungeon.md

 Each *round*, move to an adjacent *zone*, then one character must take 1d4 damage.

 ## Hazards
-At the start of each *turn*, the Dungeon master will roll for *hazards*.
+At the end of each *turn*, the Dungeon master will check for *hazards*.

+Differnet enviornments will have different odds, but generally, there's 1-in-6 chance of each hazard.
+Some areas may have more or less wandering monsters, some areas may have additional *hazards*. etc.

 Unless the players loose their clock, the Dungeon Master should knock on the table to indicate the *turn*.
 ### Burn